-Pritzker: Coronavirus risk is low, but officials prepared
+Governor says coronavirus risk is low but officials are prepared

-SPRINGFIELD, Ill.
-(AP) - Illinois Gov. J.B.
-Pritzker, Chicago Mayor Lori Lightfoot and public health officials say the risk of contracting COVID-19 is low but state and city governments are taking action to stop its spread and prepare for an outbreak.
+Davenport, Iowa (KWQC) - Illinois Gov. J.B.
+Pritzker, Chicago Mayor Lori Lightfoot, and public health officials say the risk of contracting COVID-19 is low but state and city governments are taking action to stop its spread and prepare for an outbreak.

 (CDC)